Displaying 1-10 of 18 results

 healthtranslations.vic.gov.au/resources/consent-to-share-information

+05 Jun 2013...
 Health information is often particularly sensitive, therefore consumers need to be confident that their information will be handled appropriately and confidentially.
 This makes it critical that at the time of collecting information, the consumer is provided with information about their privacy.
-The consumer privacy information brochure 'Your Information, It's Private' has been developed to assist in this process.
+Consent to share information template records freely given informed consumer consent to share their information with a specific agency/ies for a specific purposes.

 healthtranslations.vic.gov.au/resources/maintaining-your-family-languages